bplaat/zaheer-processor/README.md

 - 16 registers of which 13 are general purpose
 - 16-bit address space (64 KiB)
 - 16-bit data interface with the memory
+- Small orthogonal instruction count
-- Variable instruction length (2 bytes or 4 bytes)
+- Variable instruction length (2 bytes or 4 bytes) for smaller program size
 - Every instruction can be conditional executed
 - All external I/O must be memory based
 - One processor hardware interrupt line